discover-labs/dictum/docs/docs/data_model/dimensions.md

 --8<-- "snippets/dimensions/query_revenue_by_date.html"

-Oops, this doesn't look like what we wanted to achieve. `order_created_at` dimensions is very granular: each value is a timestamp, including seconds.
+Oops, this doesn't look like what we wanted to achieve. `order_created_at` dimension is very granular: each value is a timestamp, including seconds.
 We probably want to aggregate this at some other level, like, for example, years or quarters.